-To help you get started on creating a resume that makes you stand out from the competition, access our Quick Guide to Perfecting your Resume.
+To help you get started on creating a resume that makes you stand out from the competition, access our Quick Guide to Writing your Resume.
 This guide will answer any questions you may have regarding content and appearance.

 Three General Rules to follow when creating a strong resume

 Your resume should be:

 - Highlight your accomplishments and skills, not just your job duties

 - Use action verbs to describe your skills and accomplishments

 - Do not include every job you have ever had

 - Include only jobs/ experiences that are relevant to the particular position you are applying to